cybercongress/cybercongress/blog/drafts/sprint-25-report/sprint-25-report.md

 ### Сonclusion

 42 .
 This number has haunted us.
 I'm not kidding.
-42 participants came to our conference, cyberc0n, and now in our dev chat there are 42 members.
+42 participants came to our conference, cyberc0n, and now there are 42 members in our dev chat.
 Mystic...

-It was a new year sprint!
-However, we have done quite a lot in this sprint and are proud of that!
+However it was a new year sprint!
+We have done quite a lot in this sprint and are proud of that!

-Which exactly we are proud of?
+What exactly we are proud of?
 [First public testnet](https://github.com/cybercongress/cyberd/releases/tag/0.1.0).
-What is meant for you?
-You can do your best for the future Internet with testing our chain as validator.
+What does it mean for you?
+You can do your best for the future Internet with testing our chain as a validator.
 Follow full explanation [here](https://github.com/cybercongress/cyberd/blob/master/docs/run_validator.md) and join our [dev Chat](https://t.me/fuckgoogle) finally!

 Future of browsers has it first serious release :) Welcome to [Cyb 0.1.0 - Euler](https://github.com/cybercongress/cyberd/releases)!
-For us, it's the best way to web3 at this moment.
+For us, it's the best way to experience web3 at this moment.
 Try Chaingear in Kovan with Cyb, explore IPFS content and finally play Dragonereum with Cyb!
-We're waiting for your bug report and feature requests as soon as it possible!
-We have [tutorials](https://steemit.com/web3/@savetheales/how-to-open-ipfs-link-using-cyb) for you, so don't you stand there.
+We're waiting for your bug reports and feature requests as soon as possible!
+We have [tutorials](https://steemit.com/web3/@savetheales/how-to-open-ipfs-link-using-cyb) for you, so don't hesitate to contact us.

-Good news is that chaingear is deployed to mainnet, but we need some more polishments before actually using it.
+Good news is that Chaingear has deployed to mainnet, but we need some more polishments before you can actually use it.

 Finally, we're glad to announce our substance!
-It is to guarantee everyone a warm place at Genesis of cyber protocol.
+It guarantees everyone a warm place in Genesis of Cyber protocol.
 This substance called CBD and is accounted [here](https://etherscan.io/token/0x136c1121f21c29415d8cd71f8bb140c7ff187033#balances).
 This substance is not the final product and serves as transparency tool for Genesis and decision-making in cyberFoundation.
 Oh yeah.
 Yeeeeeh!
 Now we have [cyberFoundation - the Aragon organization](https://mainnet.aragon.org/#/cyberfoundation.aragonid.eth/0xf4d85b5a1650a335b30072d178f6dcb611f05a3e)!

-The purpose of this organization is to empower community around cyber protocol.
+The purpose of this organization is to empower community around Cyber protocol.
 The upcoming golas are:
 - distribution of CBD substance
-- formation of community Aragon organization around cyber:// protocol development
+- formation of community in Aragon organization around cyber:// protocol development
-- boost utility of CBD tokens through integration with current ethereum projects of cyberCongress
+- boost utility of CBD tokens through integration with current Ethereum projects of cyberCongress

 That is it! :) One sprint left before the current block and we'll departure to Thailand for brainstorming, planning, and development.
 It just got a few loose ends to tie up and... continue to work :)